markusvoelter/ProgrammingBasics/doc/chapter03_types/index.md

 every division always gives infinite decimals in the result).
 How is this useful?

-Well, if you tried to tried to use a value greater than 1000 for the distance, or a negative value for the time, you would get an error.
+Well, if you tried to use a value greater than 1000 for the distance, or a negative value for the time, you would get an error.
 Importantly, you would not get the error when the program runs; instead, you get the error already _when you write the program_.
 So the analyser that runs as part of